minasami/ifak/README.md

 The components listed below fit into a small bag that may be carried on the waist or attached to a pack.

+**THIS DOES NOT CONSTITUTE MEDICAL ADVICE.
+YOU SHOULD SEEK HELP IMMEDIATELY FROM A MEDICAL PROFESSIONAL**

 ## Components

 | Category | Name | |